 The French racing driver Stephane Sarrazin is one of the most versatile active racers of the modern time.
-Currently, he is a Toyota driver in the FIA World Endurance Championship and Venturi driver in the Formula E Championship.
+Currently, he is a Toyota driver in the FIA World Endurance Championship and Techeetah driver in the Formula E Championship.
 Sarrazin scored his greatest results driving prototypes, becoming Le Mans Series champion two times (2007 and 2010) and scoring five overall podiums at 24 hours of Le Mans.

 Championship title for Sarrazin in his second season of racing